The First 4 Things To Do After Upgrading To Windows 11

-Windows 11 has been out since 2021, but for the past four years, you chose to stay on Windows 10 for personal reasons.
-Maybe you just hate the new user interface design, particularly the simplified right-click context menus and the centered taskbar.
+Windows 11 was released in 2021, but many have chosen to stay on Windows 10 for personal reasons.
+Maybe you just hate the user interface design.
 Or perhaps you're simply comfortable with Windows 10 and don't think the Windows 11 features are worth the trouble of upgrading.

-Unfortunately, with Windows 10 already being ten years old and support officially ending in October, chances are you're now encouraged to finally make the switch.
+Unfortunately, support for Windows 10 officially ended in October 2025, so chances are good you're finally considering making the switch.
 Luckily, upgrading to Windows 11 is painless and convenient.
 If your computer passes the minimum hardware requirements, you should see a Windows Update available in your Settings.
 Go to Settings > Update & Security > Windows Update and download and install the new OS.

 Change how your taskbar looks